The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Through His obedient acceptance of the cross, Christ overcame death.
 The real cross, upon which Christ hung, is reality itself: the ingratitude and contempt that humanity inflicts on God’s love.
 The symbolic cross, upon which the Word—and our very destiny—hangs, and which every Christian must embrace, is the spoken acknowledgment of our brokenness, trauma, and death that love alone can overcome.
 Christ offers us a share in the glory of His achievement if only we accept His call to follow the same path—if only we stop hiding the real behind empty defenses, if only we openly admit our pain to God, if only we let our prayer speak in honest humility for us.

 Whenever you pray for divine guidance, answers will come through encounters with mundane, daily events.
-As these events occur—however difficult or disappointing they may be—ask, “What is God trying to teach me in this?”
-Then open your mind and heart to what you need to learn about yourself through your encounter with the event.
-And grow in wisdom.
+As these events occur, ask yourself, “What is God trying to teach me in this?”
+Let none of them pass as a mere “coincidence.”
+Seek their symbolic meaning, and open your mind and heart to what you need to learn about yourself through your encounter with the events, however troubling—and grow in wisdom rather than stew in resentment.

 If your response is, “Yeah, right.
 God is telling me that He hates me and that I’m just a piece of garbage!” then your sarcasm reveals the depth of your anger at your parents, the magnitude of your resentment of others, and the pervasiveness of your unconscious tendency to turn that anger against yourself in repeated self-sabotage.
-Truly, it’s far easier to say that God hates you, as an excuse for your hating others, than it is to set aside the pride of defending your wounded ego.
+Truly, it’s far easier to say that God hates you, as an excuse for your hating others, than it is to listen to the depths of your pain and sadness and, in the process, open your heart to genuine love.

 It would be far better to step outside this repeated cycle of hatred and ask yourself some meaningful questions:

 “Do I hide my emotional hurt behind a show of anger and a thirst for revenge?”
-If so, maybe God is calling you to face up to and admit your hidden emotions.
+If so, maybe your psychological and spiritual task is to face up to and admit your hidden emotions.

 “Do I use pride as a way to hide my feelings of vulnerability?”
-If so, maybe God is calling you to set aside your pride and stop thinking so much about yourself.
+If so, maybe your psychological and spiritual task is to set aside your pride and stop thinking so much about yourself.

 “Am I harboring an attitude of resistance to authority?”
-If so, maybe God is showing you that this defiant attitude, which results from hidden anger at your parents, has been crippling you all your life.
+If so, maybe your psychological and spiritual task is to admit that this defiant attitude, which results from hidden anger at your parents, has been crippling you all your life.

 “Do I lack patience?”
-If so, maybe God is telling you that, even though you think you live a devout life, your “faith” is all in your head and you don’t really have much genuine love for others.
+If so, maybe your psychological and spiritual task is to admit that, even though you think you live a devout life, your “faith” is all in your head and you don’t really have much genuine love for others.

 No advertising—no sponsor—just the simple truth . . .